bloomingful/bloomingful/README.md

 Hi.
 I write code.\
-Studying Computer Science in University of the Philippines Diliman.
+Computer Science major in University of the Philippines Diliman.